addisonElliott/polarTransform/README.rst

     plt.figure()
     plt.imshow(cartesianImage, origin='lower')

-Resulting polar domain image:
+The result is a polar domain image with a specified initial and final radius and angle:

 .. image:: http://polartransform.readthedocs.io/en/latest/_images/verticalLinesPolarImage_scaled3.png
     :alt: Polar image

-Converting back to the cartesian image results in:
+Converting back to the cartesian image results in only a slice of the original image to be shown because the initial and final radius and angle were specified:

 .. image:: http://polartransform.readthedocs.io/en/latest/_images/verticalLinesCartesianImage_scaled.png
     :alt: Cartesian image